jomtek/LazenLang/DOC.md

 	 - `continue`

 ## 9. Modules
 A Lazen project is constitued of at least one module represented by a simple folder.
-Think of it as a namespace.
+Think of it as a namespace.<br>
-Modules are loaded statically
+Modules are loaded statically.

 A folder contains
  - Sub-folders which are associated with sub-modules or sub-namespaces